consindo/jono.nz/source/me/index.md

 ## Xero

-I'm currently a Product Owner at [Xero](https://www.xero.com) in Wellington, New Zealand.
-At the moment I'm part of the [bank feeds](https://www.xero.com/features-and-tools/accounting-software/bank-connections/) team, making sure that transactions from thousands of financial institutes get into Xero every single day.
+I'm currently a Product Owner at [Xero](https://www.xero.com) in Tāmaki Makaurau, New Zealand.
+I'm part of the [bank feeds](https://www.xero.com/features-and-tools/accounting-software/bank-connections/) team, making sure that transactions from thousands of financial institutes get into Xero every single day.

 Previously, I was a Software Engineerer on our the platform team, where I was responsible for designing and delivering a large-scale Kubernetes deployment, as well as improving and supporting a large Windows deployment, for all of Xero.